 Get Yourself Out There

 So now that you have all these helpful tips, you’ll be making friends with Koreans in no time.
-Just remember to be brave, open, approachable, respectful, genuinely interested and curious and you’ll be on your way to forging friendships with Koreans.
+Just remember to be brave, open, approachable, respectful, genuinely interested, and curious and you’ll be on your way to forging friendships with Koreans.
 Making friends with someone from Korea has the same ground rules as making friends with anybody else — if you are kind, interesting, and not too pushy, you’ll be making friends in no time.

-Once you make friends with Koreans, they will be some of the most loyal, generous and kind friends you will ever have.
+Once you make friends with Koreans, they will be some of the most loyal, generous, and kind friends you will ever have.
 These tips will be very useful to those who are looking to go to Korea soon and those who wish to stay in their home country and create friendships with those in the Korean community around them.
 These tips will also be very helpful to anybody that is trying to develop resources to help them practice the Korean language outside of Korea — learning the language becomes easier (and more fun!) when you have a network of native speakers to practice your new knowledge with.